 Injured-On-Railroad

-Written by our personal injury lawyers in Charlottesville
+Written by our railroad injury lawyers in Charlottesville

 One of the most harmful substances in the world is asbestos.
 It used to be considered a very useful material for insulation because it is a fire retardant material.
 It was used to coat the pipes in locomotive engines, and repair facilities and even in yard offices.
 Some rail workers have told told our personal injury lawyers in Charlottesville stories of how they would add water to a bucket full of white dust or powder and then use their hands to mix the water and powder until a paste was created.
 They would then take the paste and coat pipes on railroad engines by hand.